 Many constituents find it faster and more convenient to contact their legislators through email.
 Emails to legislators are a key tool, particularly when sent directly to the legislator or staff.
 It often may be your best way to share details about kidney disease policy.
-It can take up to three weeks or more for regular mail to make it to your legislator's office.
+It can take up to three weeks or more for regular mail to make it to your legislator's office, an email is instant!